Alice Springs3-day itinerary

 Driving further west, stop over at Glen Helen Lodge.
 The landscape around Glen Helen is truly spectacular with towering sandstone walls greeting you as you arrive.
 You’ll be spoilt for choice with the delicious food available on the menu for lunch – however, not many people can go past the famous Glen Helen Burger.

-Enjoy lunch teamed with a cold drink as you relax on the back verandah of the restored homestead overlooking the majestic Glen Helen Gorge.
+Enjoy lunch teamed with a cold drink as you relax on the back veranda of the restored homestead overlooking the majestic Glen Helen Gorge.

 If you’re feeling adventurous, sign up for a 4WD tour or a scenic helicopter flight to discover more of the area.